Whoaa512/starred/README.md

 - [mbeaudru/modern-js-cheatsheet](https://github.com/mbeaudru/modern-js-cheatsheet) - Cheatsheet for the JavaScript knowledge you will frequently encounter in modern projects.
 - [Zheaoli/awesome-coins](https://github.com/Zheaoli/awesome-coins) - ₿ A guide (for humans!) to cryto-currencies and their algos.
 - [mtdvio/every-programmer-should-know](https://github.com/mtdvio/every-programmer-should-know) - A collection of (mostly) technical things every software developer should know about
-- [nikitavoloboev/my-mac](https://github.com/nikitavoloboev/my-mac) - List of applications and tools that make my macOS experience even more amazing
+- [nikitavoloboev/my-mac](https://github.com/nikitavoloboev/my-mac) - Apps/tools I use on macOS
 - [algolia/awesome-algolia](https://github.com/algolia/awesome-algolia) - 🔍👋  START HERE!
 A curated list of Algolia libraries, resources and projects.
 - [dy/key-name](https://github.com/dy/key-name) - Dict of keycodes for keynames
 - [kasperpihl/react-delegate](https://github.com/kasperpihl/react-delegate) - React delegate pattern for better callbacks